Kamilla-Sonkina/Robotik_Projekt_3/README.md

 `'colcon build'`

 ## Run
 make shure the robot is connected and run the ro45_ros2_pickrobot_serial is running.
-For further instructions please read the intructions in https://github.com/matl-hsk/ro45_ros2_pickrobot_serial
+For further instructions please read the documentation in https://github.com/matl-hsk/ro45_ros2_pickrobot_serial

 for the regler_node run the command: